Pediatric nosebleeds

 Refer a Patient

-What are Pediatric Nosebleeds?
+What are pediatric nosebleeds?

 Pediatric nosebleeds are common, but that doesn’t make them less scary for you or your child.
 Children tend to have nosebleeds more often than adults because the blood vessels in the lining of their nasal cavities are closer to the surface, making them more likely to rupture and result in a nosebleed.